-- of education to appropriate federal impact aid funds to establish or supplement a federal impact aid legal reserve in the general fund.
-Accordingly, the Federal Impact Aid adjustment to expenditures is limited to the portion of Federal Impact Aid Section 8002 and Section 8003 received during the fiscal year and recognized as revenue on the General Fund Budgetary Comparison Schedule, but not transferred to the Federal Impact Aid Reserve - General (8002 or 8003) by board resolution during June 1 to June 30 of the fiscal year under audit.
-Amounts transferred to the reserve are captured on line (C4); - (I) Sale and Lease-back (Refer to the Audit Program Section II, Chapter 10); - (J1) Extraordinary Aid; - (J2) Additional Nonpublic School Transportation Aid; - (J3) Recognized current year School Bus Advertising Revenue; and - (J4) Family Crisis Transportation Aid
+- Allowable adjustment to expenditures on line K must be detailed as follows.
+This adjustment line (as detailed below) is to be utilized when applicable for: - (H) Federal Impact Aid.
+The passage of P.L.2015, c.46 amended N.J.S.A.
+18A:7F-41 to permit a board of education to appropriate federal impact aid funds to establish or supplement a federal impact aid legal reserve in the general fund.
+Accordingly, the Federal Impact Aid adjustment to expenditures is limited to the portion of Federal Impact Aid Section 8002 and Section 8003 received during the fiscal year and recognized as revenue on the General Fund Budgetary Comparison Schedule, but not transferred to the Federal Impact Aid Reserve General (8002 or 8003) by board resolution during June 1 to June 30 of the fiscal year under audit.
+Amounts transferred to the reserve are captured on line (C4); - (I) Sale and Lease-back (Refer to the Audit Program Section II, Chapter 10); - (J1) Extraordinary Aid; - (J2) Additional Nonpublic School Transportation Aid; - (J3) Recognized current year School Bus Advertising Revenue; and - (J4) Family Crisis Transportation Aid - (J5) Supplemental Stabilization Aid & Maintenance of Equity Aid

-(J5) Supplemental Stabilization Aid received in April 2023 & Maintenance of Equity Aid received July 2023 Notes to auditor: Refer to the Audit Program Section II, Chapter 10 for restrictions on the inclusion of

-Extraordinary Aid, Family Crisis Transportation Aid, and Additional Nonpublic School Transportation Aid.
+Notes to auditor: Refer to the Audit Program Section II, Chapter 10 for restrictions on the inclusion of Extraordinary Aid, Family Crisis Transportation Aid, and Additional Nonpublic School Transportation Aid.